onflow/cadence-tools/CONTRIBUTING.md

 #### Dependencies

-You need some software installed to build and test Cadence-lint:
+You need some software installed to build and test Cadence Tools:

 - [Go](https://golang.org/doc/install)